greenrobotllc/codefrog-help/help/mas/mega-report.md

 **Important Note on Info Findings:**
 - Info findings are counted and displayed in reports
 - Most info findings do **NOT** directly affect the A-F grade calculation (the calculation only checks critical, high, medium, and low)
-- **Exception: OSV (supply chain) info-level findings are treated as high severity for grade calculation** - OSV vulnerabilities are real security issues and should affect the grade
+- **OSV (supply chain) findings are treated as real security issues** and are included in grading.
+OSV findings are mapped to severity based on CVSS scores:
+  - CVSS ≥ 9.0 → Critical
+  - CVSS ≥ 7.0 → High
+  - CVSS ≥ 4.0 → Medium
+  - CVSS > 0 (but < 4.0) → Low
+  - **OSV entries without CVSS scores (or invalid/≤0 scores) are promoted to High severity** to ensure they are properly prioritized
-- Any OSV findings (including info) cause that section to fail
+- Any OSV findings cause that section to fail
-- Always review info findings, especially from OSV scans
+- Always review OSV findings carefully, as they represent real security vulnerabilities in your dependencies

 #### Understanding Your Grade